top of page

 snowball swing-- WASHINGTON DC AMERICAN UNIVERSITY

 WASHINGTON D.C.
-12 February 2025, Photo by TSG: As mentioned, I'm from Southern California.
+12 February 2025 -- As mentioned, I'm from Southern California.
 This was my first ever snowball fight, so I thought, what better time to get shots of motion than me hitting snowballs using my cane like a baseball bat?
 So I set my camera, and with the help of a few friends on both sides of the camera, managed to make this shot of myself.
 This was a very difficult assignment, more so in that I have about 5 other photos I debated using instead.
 But between the angle, the dramatic snow spray, the clear motion, and the snowballs fight enduring in the background, I think this one really captures what I was going for.

 (Also, it was just ridiculously fun.)